Weekly Oil Markets Recap - Price Rallies As Market Can No Longer Ignore Bullish Fundamentals

 But in the midst of the June sell-off, many oil bulls threw in the towel, but not us...

 May and June were not kind to oil bulls.
 Despite the global rebalancing continuing unabated, oil bulls flocked left and right leaving the bullish camp and crowding into the "lower for longer" camp.
 In fact, even taking a glimpse of the latest CFTC report shows that oil bulls have not entered back into their long positions.
-The last leg of the rally have been fueled by short-sellers getting squeezed...
+The last leg of the rally has been fueled by short-sellers getting squeezed...

 Source: John Kemp